elifkonyar/elifkonyar.github.io/_pages/about.md

   - /about.html
 ---

 I am a 3rd year Ph.D. student, supervised by [Dr. Mostafa Reisi Gahrooei](https://scholar.google.com/citations?user=GRoULwcAAAAJ&hl=en), in Industrial & Systems Engineering at University of Florida.
-In January 2025, I will be joining to ISyE at Georgia Institute of Technology as a Carmine and Jean Iannacone Postdoctoral Fellow.
+I will be joining to ISyE at Georgia Institute of Technology as a Carmine and Jean Iannacone Postdoctoral Fellow in January 2025.

 My primary research interests lie at the intersection of machine learning and statistics to model and monitor systems with high-dimensional and heterogeneous data.
 Particularly, I am interested in tensor-based modeling and federated learning approaches for high-dimensional and multimodal data settings with applications in healthcare and agriculture.